TheContrappostoShop/Prometheus-MSLA/README.md

 [![License Statement CC BY-NC 4.0](https://user-images.githubusercontent.com/37383368/139769027-7267da5b-7f58-499d-96bc-e41d164a3aac.png "License Statement CC BY-NC 4.0")](https://creativecommons.org/licenses/by-nc/4.0/)

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

+The Contrapposto Shop
+Samuel (sam.boutin) and Melissa

+The CAD team
+Gil (rattus) and Shyam (eThing)

+Electronic and Software team
+Paul (Paul_GD) and Ada (rawafire)

+The rest of the Prometheus MSLA team
+Kristine (Elantris) , Tyler, Stefan (Stuff!), Zakary, Zachary, Alain (Thewood3D)

+And thanks to all of those who help in a way or an other in this open source project !!